pramodv1993/aqua/README.md

 # AQuA
-A framework for data introspection and curation.
+A framework for data quality introspection and curation.

 Run the command: